 - Make sure that the Superadmin user running the activation in Docebo is also present as an Admin user in the Salesforce user database: usernames MUST be the same in both systems.

 This article describes the synchronization process and how to use the integration in detail.
 Please note, however, that the integration covers a large number of scenarios and it is not possible to list all of them here.
-If this documentation does not provide enough information for your specific case, please contact us via the Communication Center.
+If this documentation does not provide enough information for your specific case, please contact us via the Help Center.